 Privately owned we offer on-site security, accommodation, catering, extensive parking and electric points around the site.
 We are able to cater for shoots of all sizes with advance notice.

-We have experience working with a wide range of production companies and organisations, from small independents to large companies including the BBC and Sky.
+We have experience working with a wide range of production companies and organisations, from small independents to large companies including the BBC, Sky and Amazon.

-Fill in the following form if you wish to use the Herstmonceux Castle estate as your film or photography location.Location Form
+Fill in the following form if you wish to discuss the use of Herstmonceux Castle Estate as your film or photography location.Location Form

 The Black Arts hired Herstmonceux Castle for the location of their latest film production for Cignpost and their Agency, Bridge 61.